Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture: Modular forms and subvarieties

 \subsection{Principal congruence subgroups}

 In this subsection we give some improvements of Theorem \ref{thm: any neat} for an explicit class of neat groups.
 We assume in this subsection that the lattice $L$ is even.
+This is mainly for using the lifting construction in \cite{Gr}, \cite{Bo}.
 Let $L^{\vee}\subset L_{{\Q}}$ be the dual lattice of $L$.
 Let $\Gamma_{L}$ be the subgroup of ${\OL}$ acting trivially on $L^{\vee}/L$. $\Gamma_{L}$ is sometimes called the \textit{stable orthogonal group} or the \textit{discriminant kernel}.
 Let $N\geq 1$ be a natural number.
 We define the \textit{principal congruence subgroup} of $\Gamma_{L}$ of level $N$ by

 Note that ${\GN}$ can be naturally identified with the stable orthogonal group $\Gamma_{L(N)}$ of the scaled lattice $L(N)$.
 When $N\geq 3$, ${\GN}$ is neat (\cite{Gr} p.1202).
 We write ${\FN}=\mathcal{F}({\GN})$ and take a smooth projective toroidal compactification ${\FN}^{\Sigma}$ of ${\FN}$.